dpkoenig/GNBT120/Labs/Week_1/Lab_1_4.md

 Bioinformatics often deals with large text files.
 These can contain whole genomes, massive RNA-seq experiments, or thousands of spectra.
 You need to appreciate the size of these files so that you don’t do stupid stuff with them, like email them to a colleague.
 Let’s look at the Caenorhabditis elegans genome.
 First, let’s see how big it is.
 We’ll use the `ls` with the `-h` and `-l` options so that we can see the size of the file. **Please use tab completion when typing the following**.
 ```
-ls -lh ~/data/C.elegans
+ls -lh ~/shared/C.elegans
 ```
 You should see something that looks similar to this:
 ```
-total 34M
+total 38M
--r-xr-xr-x 1 exouser exouser  28M Mar 28  2019 c_elegans.PRJNA13758.WS269.genomic.fa.gz
+-rw-r--r-- 1 dkoenig gnbt120  31M Apr 23  2015 GCF_000002985.6_WBcel235_genomic.fa.gz
--r-xr-xr-x 1 exouser exouser 5.4M Apr  1  2019 c_elegans.PRJNA13758.WS269.protein.fa.gz
+-rw-r--r-- 1 dkoenig gnbt120 6.8M Dec 13 10:07 GCF_000002985.6_WBcel235_protein.fa.gz
 ```
 There are two files, one contains genomic sequence, the other contains protein.
-The genome is 28 megabytes.
+The genome is 31 megabytes.
 That’s not a very big file, but it’s too big to email.
 A knee-jerk reaction might be to open this in your text editor.
 That’s a bad idea for several reasons: (1) You shouldn’t edit data files.
 (2) It takes a lot more memory to edit a file than view its contents.
 (3) The file is binary.
 Let’s do it anyway. **Use tab completion** to do the following.
 ```
 nano ~/data/C.elegans/c_elegans.PRJNA13758.WS269.genomic.fa.gz
 ```
 You should notice two things.
 First the file is not writable meaning we cannot edit it.
 Second the file is binary, so it looks like gibberish.
 We need to uncompress it to see its contents.
 The permissions we displayed earlier indicate that the file can only be read and executed.
 These permissions are in place to prevent the accidental editing of the data files.
 The file name is also hopelessly long.
 Let’s organize ourselves a little.
 First, let’s create a directory where we can collect our work.
 ```
-mkdir ~/Project0
+mkdir ~/bigdata/Project0
-cd ~/Project0
+cd ~/bigdata/Project0
 ```
 The path to the genome file is long.
 We can simplify it with an alias.
 The `ln -s` command creates a link or alias from this directory to the original file.
 ```
-ln -s ~/data/C.elegans/c_elegans.PRJNA13758.WS269.genomic.fa.gz ./genome.gz
+ln -s ~/shared/C.elegans/c_elegans.PRJNA13758.WS269.genomic.fa.gz ./genome.gz
 ls -lF
 ```
 Note what `ls -lF` shows you.
 The l at the beginning of the permissions shows you that the file is an alias.
 The arrow shows you what the alias points to.